Dimitime/ModelLoader/README.md

 # ModelLoader
-A simple *.obj model loader
+A simple *.obj model loader.
 I load some meshes I made next to each other.